kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 **2. PodGroup**
   - Pattern: `<(truncated-if-needed)workload-name>-<(truncated-if-needed)podGroup-template-name>-<hash>`
   - Truncation of workload name and podGroup name is applied when necessary to respect name length limits.
-  - The hash allows multiple PodGroups within a `Workload` and `PodGroupTemplate` to have distinct names.
-The controller creates a single `PodGroup` per Job at a time, but the hash also gives a `PodGroup` recreated after suspension a distinct name from its predecessor.
+  - The hash allows PodGroups for different Workload/template combinations to have distinct names.
+    The controller creates a single `PodGroup` per Job at a time.
+Recreating it from the same Workload and template can reuse the deterministic name after the old object is gone.
+The new API object is distinguished by its UID.

 ### Deletion and Garbage Collection